 5. Include enough fiber and fluids in your child’s diet.
 Fiber can speed up the movement of waste materials through your child’s intestines, thus preventing constipation.
 Drinking enough water and fluids help soften stool and keeps the stomach happy and cool.

 Here are few effective tips that may help you incorporate fibers in your child’s diet:

 - Make your little one eat plenty of fiber-rich fruits like apples, oranges, pears, figs, or raspberries.
 Don’t peel off the outer skin of fruits like apples and pears, so that your kid gets enough fiber.

 - Add one or two fiber-rich vegetables to your kid’s diet.
 As the vegetables are low in calories and a rich source of nutrients, they help boost overall body growth.

 - Add beans or lentils to your kid’s tossed salad, pizza, and soups.
 Buy whole-grain and whole-wheat bread and pasta for your kids.

-- Add a small quantity of wheat bran, oat bran or ground flax to different baking dishes.
-Sprinkle dried fruit, nuts or seeds into your kid’s cereal, salads or yogurt.
+- Add a small quantity of wheat bran, oat bran, or ground flax for different baking dishes.
+Sprinkle dried fruit, nuts, or seeds into your kid’s cereal, salads, or yogurt.

-- Replace white rice with the different form of whole-grain products like oatmeal or wheat bran.
+- Replace white rice with different forms of whole-grain products like oatmeal or wheat bran.
 You can also serve brown rice to your growing kid.